CarlSargunar/Umbraco-Docker-Workshop/Workshop.md

 All our files are ready to build the database image and run the database container, so that's the next step.

 *Note : If you are running a local SQL Server on your machine, or any other process listening on port 1433, you will need to stop that process before you can run the database container, or the container will not be able to start.*

+*Note : You need to ensure that you don't have a running SQL server on your host machine, as the port used will clash with your container.
+Stop any servers to ensure port 1433 is not in use.*

 **Action:**